verdnatura/myt/README.md

 ### Routines

-Routines should be placed inside *routines* folder.
+Routines are placed inside *routines* folder.
 All objects that have PL/SQL code are considered routines.
 It includes events, functions, procedures, triggers and views with the following structure.

 ```text
   routines